squidfunk/mkdocs-material/docs/plugins/blog.md

     ---

-    __Links to your blog render beautiful social cards on social media__
+    __Links to your blog render beautiful social cards when shared on social media__

 -   :material-rabbit: &nbsp; __[Built-in optimize plugin]__